Efficient Stochastic Template Bank using Inner Product Inequalities: Methods: Stochastic Template Bank Algorithm

 where $a_0$ is

 and $\mathcal{M}_{\text{chirp}}$ is defined as

 where $m_1$ and $m_2$ is the mass of primary and secondary respectively.

 To define the $\tau_0$ boundaries, we calculate the chirp time defined above using a default lower chirp time frequency of 15Hz for the minimum and maximum mass range corresponding to the start and end $\tau_0$.
 The start $\tau_0$ will correspond to the highest masses in the space and the end will correspond to the lowest mass pair.
 The crawl parameter determines the width of each bin.
 Once the $\tau_0$ boundaries are defined, we draw the first set of points from the prior distribution of the parameters within the first $\tau_0$ bin.
 The sampled templates are either accepted or rejected into the bank (elaborated in section \ref{sec:tf}).
-Sampling all the templates randomly can result in banks with a lot of holes, or lacking templates.
-To combat some of the gaps in the bank, we utilize a Gaussian Kernel Density Estimate (KDE).
-Once sufficient templates accumulate in the bank, we generate a probability density function (PDF) from the accepted proposals.
-From the PDF, we can identify poor regions where there are divets or tails corresponding to lack of templates and propose templates to aid in sufficiently covering the sparser regions.
-Another benefit for utilizing two different sampling methods is the ability to speed up proposals when one method performs worse than the other.
-When the fraction of accepted templates over all proposed templates, the tolerance, is worse for either sampling method, the technique will swap to drawing proposals using the alternate technique.
-Once the first $\tau_0$ bin has been sufficiently filled with templates and the tolerance criteria is achieved, we begin sampling in the next $\tau_0$ bin overlapping 50\% with the previous strip.
-Figure \ref{fig:ani} shows how the $\tau_0$ strips overlap with each bin as the sampler proceeds to cover the entire parameter space.